NarcisseChangom/Selective-Emigration-and-Economic-Development-A-Generalized-Approach/README.md

 Replication Package for
 # “Selective Emigration and Economic Development: A Generalized Approach”

-Narcisse Cha’ngom
- Christoph Deuster
-Frédéric Docquier
-Joël Machado
+_Narcisse Cha’ngom, Christoph Deuster, Frédéric Docquier,_ and _Joël Machado_

 Version: May 2025